Axarva/Axarva/README.md

                  BUT LINUX IS GOOOD!!!"<br>
   </em></blockquote>-->
 <p> A Linux amateur and enthusiast, as you may call me.
-  I am currently a Gentoo Linux user, so feel free to ask me questions as well, to which I'll help you to the best of my capabilities!
+  I am currently a Gentoo Linux user.
+Feel free to ask me questions as well, to which I'll help you to the best of my capabilities!
 </p>
 <p>Also, I do web development as well.